chihebnabil/openai-api-mock/readme.md

 The force parameter is a boolean that determines whether the mock response should be used regardless of the environment.
 If force is true, the mock response will be used regardless of the environment.
 If force is false or not provided, the mock response will only be used if the <code>NODE_ENV</code> environment variable is set to 'development'.

+## Intercepted URLs

+This module uses the `nock` library to intercept HTTP calls to the following OpenAI API endpoints:

+- `https://api.openai.com/v1/chat/completions`: This endpoint is used for generating chat completions.
+- `https://api.openai.com/v1/images/generations`: This endpoint is used for generating images.

 ## Dependencies